Acupuncture for Anxiety in Calgary — How TCM Calms Your Nervous System Naturally

 Your first appointment is 90 minutes and begins with a thorough intake — your symptoms, how long you've been dealing with anxiety, what makes it better or worse, your sleep, digestion, physical tension, and overall health picture.
 Everything connects in TCM, and understanding the full pattern is what makes treatment precise.

-Treatment itself involves fine acupuncture needles placed at specific points — typically on the hands, feet, lower legs, abdomen, and scalp.
+Treatment involves fine acupuncture needles placed at specific points — typically on the hands, feet, lower legs, abdomen, and occasionally the scalp.
 Most patients are surprised by how little sensation they feel.
-Many describe a wave of relaxation within the first few minutes of needles going in.
+Many describe a wave of relaxation within the first few minutes.
 Many fall asleep on the table.

 Acupuncture works particularly well alongside therapy — it addresses the physiological component that talk-based approaches don't reach directly.
 A regulated nervous system makes everything else work better.